michelgoth/Tables_R_Tutorial/README.md

     - Lesson 21: Building an integrated clinical-genomic model with Machine Learning (LASSO).
     - Lesson 22: Uncovering biological pathways with Gene Set Enrichment Analysis (GSEA).
     - Lesson 23: Discovery of novel predictive biomarkers of treatment response.
-    - Lesson 24: Rigorous external validation of the prognostic model on the TCGA dataset.

 ### Visualization
 - Publication-ready plots saved to `plots/` for all analyses.